 TUNE OF THE MONTH

-(And click on the wee dram below to watch Pete playing "Niel Gow's Lament for the Death of his Second Wife" beneath Niel Gow's Oak.)
+Click on the wee dram below to watch a video of Pete playing "Niel Gow's Lament for the Death of his Second Wife" beneath Niel Gow's Oak on the banks of the River Tay near Dunkeld.

 The Dunkeld Bridge Collection, Vol. 1